criteo/node-disruption-controller/README.md

 ## Description

-The main use case of the node disruption controller is to perform impacting maintenance.
+The main use case of the node disruption controller is to perform "impacting" maintenance on nodes.
 Typically a maintenance requires draining the pods of a node then having the node unavailble for a period of time (maybe forever).